Pladifes/corporate-ghg-emissions-estimations/README.md

 ###  <a id="pipeline"></a> Pipeline

 Once the working environment has been successfully installed, the pipeline can be initiated in two ways.
-The first method involves using the file **__main__.py** in a global manner.
-Alternatively, for a more detailed approach, you can use Jupyter Notebook where you can perform various experiments and monitor them using <b>mlflow</b>.
+The first method involves using the file **__main__.py** in a global manner by setting the variable `Open_data` to <b>True</b> to run the Open data pipeline and <b>False</b> to run the propriatary pipeline .
+Alternatively, for a more detailed approach, you can use each pipeline Jupyter Notebook where you can perform various experiments and monitor them using <b>mlflow</b>.
 This allows you to easily track and compare different experiments, which can help you optimize the pipeline's performance according to your datasets and objectifs.

 ## <a id="perfs"></a> Access to base models performances